smilefx/bgw/bgw-docs/src/main/Writerside/topics/index.md

 ## Prerequisites

-BoardGameWork is built on top of [JavaFX 17][JavaFX 17] and therefore requires at least JDK 11.
+The BoardGameWork is built on top of [JavaFX 17][JavaFX 17] and therefore requires at least JDK 11.
 Since JavaFX was decoupled from the JavaJDK as of JDK 11, BoardGameWork comes with JavaFX dependencies including their native libraries for various platforms like Windows, Linux and Mac.